 - Prepare and chop the apple and spring onions.

-- Grate the carrot.
+- Peel and grate the carrot.

 - Tip all of the vegetables into the bowl and stir through the dressing.

 N.B.
 You can store coleslaw in the fridge in a covered container for up to 3 days.